marcojr/showCase2019/README.md

 But the idea will be...

 I've project named Tiburon.
 It's very huge, so many tables on the database, pages on the interface, many queries and mutations on the backend .
-I created a capped version of this project and set the name as **MANTA RAY** - It's just the login page containing standard auth method using password and 2-factor authentication - And the registration page and the user profile page.
+I created a capped version of this project and set the name as **MANTA RAY** - It's just the login page containing standard auth method using password and 2-factor authentication - Also the registration page and the user profile page.
 It's probablyu enough for people with intentions to hire my services evaluate my code and the quality of my interface as a Web and Mobile Front End Developer, Backend Developer and UX/UI.

 # What you will be capable to evaluate on me ?